Saving & Spending Home & Auto

 rh2010/Adobe sales manager selling electric car to a young couple

-If you’re thinking about an electric vehicle, it is important to consider potential hidden costs that may affect your decision to get one.
+If you’re considering an electric vehicle, consider potential hidden costs that may affect your decision.

-But there are also some advantages to picking up an EV, especially saving more money than you'd typically would because of high gas prices.
+However, there are also some advantages to buying an EV, especially the possibility of getting ahead financially because of high gas prices.

 Check your budget and weigh the risks and benefits.
-You may be surprised to find an electric car is right for you, or you decide it’s better to stay unplugged.
+You may be surprised to find that an electric car is right for you or decide it’s better to stay unplugged.

 • Compare dozens of providers in under 5 minutes